 Welcome to the Monterey Institute of International Studies’ student-led International Trade Club.

-Who We Are: The International Trade Club is made up of MIIS students.
-However, faculty, administration, and alumni collaboration is at the heart of the Club as well.
+Who We Are: The International Trade Club (ITC) is comprised of and run by current MIIS graduate students.
+Faculty, administration, and alumni collaboration are at the heart of the Club as well.
 This is not an exclusive club, and students from all disciplines are welcome to join.

 Our Goals: The MIIS International Trade Club seeks to foster communication among students, faculty, and the broader community on a variety of trade-related issues.
 Our goal is to construct a forum to bridge the gap between the academic and professional worlds, particularly in relation to the MIIS community.